teracyhq-incubator/teracy-dev-k8s/docs/rook-storage-service.md

 ## Rook operator deployment

-- Set the VM RAM to be 4GB is recommended via the `teracy-dev-entry/config_override.yaml` file, for
+- Set the VM RAM to be 4GB (recommended) via the `teracy-dev-entry/config_override.yaml` file, for
 example:

 ```yaml